DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core - Integrate AI Assistant based on Azure OpenAI

-This example integrates an AI assistant into a DevExpress Reports-powered ASP.NET Core Reporting application.
+This example is an ASP.NET Core application with integrated DevExpress Reports and an AI assistant.
 User requests and assistant responses are displayed on-screen using the DevExtreme `dxChat` component.

-The assistant addresses different usage scenarios based on DevExpress Reports components used:
+The AI assistant's role depends on the associated DevExpress Reports component:

-- **Document Assistant**: An assistant for the DevExpress *Web Document Viewer*.
+- **Data Analysis Assistant**: An assistant for the DevExpress *Web Document Viewer*.
 This assistant analyzes report content and answers questions related to information within the report.
-- **User Assistant**: An assistant for the DevExpress *Web Report Designer*.
-This assistant offers usage-related information (how to add a new data source, etc).
-The information is sourced from [end-user documentation](https://github.com/DevExpress/dotnet-eud) published for DevExpress Web Reporting components.
+- **User Interface Assistant**: An assistant for the DevExpress *Web Report Designer*.
+This assistant explains how to use the Designer UI to accomplish various tasks.
+Responses are based on information from [end-user documentation](https://github.com/DevExpress/dotnet-eud) for DevExpress Web Reporting components.

-**Please note that initializing the Azure OpenAI Assistant takes time and the new tab with the Document/User Assistant appears once the document scanning is complete on the Microsoft Azure side.**
+**Please note that AI Assistant initialization takes time.
+The assistant tab appears once Microsoft Azure scans the source document on the server side.**

 > [!NOTE]
-> To run this project with an early access preview build, install npm packages with the following command:
+> To run this project with an Early Access Preview build (EAP), install npm packages:
 >
 > ```
 >	npm install --legacy-peer-deps